 Data Source Configuration

-If the business data source distinguishes between production and development data sources, select Production + Development Data Source.
+If your business data source distinguishes between production and development data sources, select Production + Development Data Source.

 Tag

-You can categorize and tag data sources based on tags.
-For information about how to create tags, see Manage data source tags.
+You can categorize data sources with tags.
+For more information about how to create tags, see Manage data source tags.

-Configure the parameters for connecting the data source to Dataphin.
+Configure the connection parameters between the data source and Dataphin.

-NoteIn most cases, the production data source and development data source should be configured as different data sources to isolate the development environment from the production environment and reduce the impact of the development data source on the production data source.
-However, Dataphin also supports configuring them as the same data source with identical parameter values.
+NoteTypically, the production and development data sources should be different to ensure environment isolation.
+This prevents the development data source from impacting the production data source.
+However, Dataphin also supports using the same data source for both environments if you configure them with identical parameter values.

-For Configuration Method, you can select either JDBC URL or Host.
-The default selection is JDBC URL.
+For Configuration Method, select JDBC URL or Host.
+The default is JDBC URL.

 Parameter